amassaad/personal_blog/_posts/2025-12-16-zen-and-the-art-of-infinite-support-loops.markdown

 On December 4th, I nudged them.
 The ticket looked like it was auto-closing due to inactivity. *I* was inactive?
 I literally replied "Hi there, I'm looking to cancel" to make sure there was no ambiguity.

-*Sidenote: I want to be clear—I'm not dunking on individual support agents here.
+*Sidenote: I want to be clear: I'm not dunking on individual support agents here.
 My first role at Shopify back in February 2013 was as a support agent.
 I've answered the angry phone calls, the frustrated emails, the impatient chats.
 I commiserate.
 I've made my share of mistakes under time pressure: like the time I addressed a miffed "Carla" as "Carlos."
 I get it.
 What I'm critiquing is the system, not the people trapped inside it.*

 ---